-- Over-communicate about how reports of harassment will be handled; everyone in the organization needs to know the expectations and consequences.
+- Over-communicate about how reports of harassment and other unacceptable conduct will be handled; everyone in the organization needs to know the expectations and consequences.

 - Make sure the board understands exactly how the company’s hotline process works—where does it start and stop, what gets reported to the board.
 Are the thresholds for reporting information to the board appropriate?

 - If an incident arises, take swift action.
 Investigate independently.
 Be accountable for the process, determine the appropriate level of thoroughness and act decisively.

 The board needs to be aware of social advocacy positions that might be taken by the CEO or other executive leadership and help them avoid communications that can be misinterpreted and/or reflect inappropriately on the organization.

 - Make sure that the organization has a well-defined and authentic statement of its mission and values.
 See that CEO involvement on social advocacy issues is aligned with mission-compatible activities.

 - Reinforce with CEO and other public-facing executives that they should always consider the 360-degree audience—employees, customers, suppliers, partners—and stay on the relevant message.